Skip to main content

 The contract accepts multiple payment tokens (e.g., USDC and USDT):

-• Commitments, allocations, and refunds tracked separately per token
+• Commitments, allocations, and refunds are tracked separately per token

-• Each transaction uses a single payment token
+• Each bid transaction uses a single payment token

 Not compatible with rebasing tokens (e.g., stETH) or fee-on-transfer tokens.
-Using incompatible tokens will result in incorrect accounting.
+Using incompatible tokens will result in incorrect accounting and potential loss of funds.

 When to Use